Expansion of the Australian Football League: East Coast Bears (1994)

+An unpublicised proposal from Graeme Samuel to the AFL chiefs in 1994 brought forward the idea of a merger between the and Sydney Swans.
+The concept of the East Coast Bears would revolve around alternating home matches in Brisbane and Sydney.

 Norwood Crows (1995)

 During 1995 the Norwood Football Club, with the assistance of Wolf Blass, attempted to buy the Adelaide Crows and have them relocated to the Parade.

 Southport Sharks (1996)

 By 1995 the Southport Sharks had reached 20,000 members began to lead the charge for a second Queensland team entering the Australian Football League.
 In 1996, the Sharks made their first bid to the AFL for inclusion in the national league, which was rejected by the AFL in favour of Port Adelaide's proposal.

 After which, the club continued to lobby for a licence.

 Further attempts were made by the club to enter the AFL including purposed mergers with North Melbourne.

 Melbourne Hawks (1996)

 The Melbourne Hawks would have comprised a merger between the Melbourne and Hawthorn Football Clubs at the end of the 1996 season.
 Out of all the proposed merger combinations in the 1990s, it was seemed as ideal as it was known that Hawthorn had a football team which ranked as one of the best of all time but were in a dire financial situation, as opposed to Melbourne which had a sound financial base but were a club which had mostly struggled on-field since their last premiership in 1964.

 Despite the controversial approval of the Melbourne Football Club board and members, the merger was voted out by Hawthorn members after a passionate campaign led by Don Scott.